yotiosoft/dptran/README.md

 # Running tests

-Some tests uses the dummy API server.
+Some tests use the dummy API server.
 To run the tests, you need to start the dummy API server implemented in ``dummy-api-server.py``.

 ```bash
 $ pip3 install -r requirements.txt
 $ uvicorn dummy-api-server:app --reload
 ```

+The dummy API server will run on ``http://localhost:8000/`` by default.

 Also, some unittests require a real DeepL API key.
 To run the tests, set the environment variable ``DPTRAN_DEEPL_API_KEY`` (for free plan).